rspring/Esphome-Growatt/README.md

 ![RS485 board](https://github.com/rspring/Esphome-Growatt/assets/6276750/f4176c70-6b30-460e-a3fc-8b44422396bf)

 ## Connecting to Growatt Inverter
-You will need a **MAX485 TTL to RS485 Converter Module** and a **Wemos D1 mini** (or similar such as ESP32 or ESP2866) and a few female jumper wires.
-And you'll need to find out which two pins on the Growatt Inverter communication connector provide the RS485 modbus communication signals.
-In the quick guide of my Growatt MIN 6.000TL3-XH inverter I see that the _communication cable installation part_ indicates that pin 3 (green in my setup) and pin 4 (green/white in my setup) are used for RS485 communication: Pin 3 = RS485A1 and pin 4 = RS485B1.
+You will need a **MAX485 TTL to RS485 Converter Module** and a **Wemos D1 mini** (or similar such as ESP32 or ESP2866) to read out the modbus of the Growatt inverter.
+And a few female jumper wires to make the connections.
+First you'll need to find out which exact two pins on the Growatt Inverter communication socket provide the RS485 modbus communication signals.
+In the quick guide of my Growatt MIN 6.000TL3-XH inverter I see that the _communication cable installation part_ shows that pin 3 (RS485A1, green in my setup) and pin 4 (RS485B1, green/white in my setup) can be used for RS485 communication.

 ![growatt manual](https://github.com/rspring/Esphome-Growatt/assets/6276750/915d86ba-ba97-40b2-9420-62bad633d7e0)

-My inverter came with an empty connector plug including a few ferrule.
-I just needed a crimping tool to connect the two RS485 communication wires to the ferrule and assemble the connection plug.
-In the photo you see that I also connected pin 1 (+12V) and pin 15 (ground).
-In a later stage I would like to replace the USB charger plug and power the D1 mini directly from the converter.
+My inverter came with an empty connector plug including a few ferrules.
+I just needed a crimping tool to connect the two RS485 communication wires to the ferrules and assemble the connection plug.
+In the photo you can see that I also connected pin 1 (+12V) and pin 15 (ground).
+In a later stage I would like to replace the USB charger plug and somehow power the D1 mini directly from the converter.

 ![growatt_connector](https://github.com/rspring/Esphome-Growatt/assets/6276750/969e6089-d822-474e-8849-14d03518689c)

 ## Connecting to convertor module
-These two wires need to be connected from pin 3 (A) to screw A and pine 4 (B) to screw B on the MAX485 TTL to RS485 Converter Module.
+These two wires from pin 3 (A) and pine 4 (B) need to be connected to the two screws labeled A and B on the MAX485 TTL to RS485 Converter Module.

 ## Connecting convertor module to Wemos D1 Mini
 The RS485 convertor module is connected with five wires to the Wemos D1 Mini: